itsahsiao/breadcrumbs/README.md

 Go to `localhost:5000` in your browser to start using Breadcrumbs!

 ## <a name="testing"></a>Testing & Coverage
-UnitTests and IntegrationTests have been implemented.
+IntegrationTests have been implemented, with the coverage currently at 82%.

-Currently the coverage is 55%.
+Further tests still need to be added, as the sample data needs to include connections and restaurant visits.

 <img align="center" src="/static/img/screenshots/testing-coverage.png" width="500">